 Click here to download the example in this video and play along!
 (Subscribers Only)

-As you can see in this video tutorial, we are going to separate the underlying colors of your model’s face from their skin’s surface details.
+In this video tutorial, we are going to separate the underlying colors of your model’s face from their skin’s surface details.
 Their skin colors are considered “low frequency information” and their skin’s texture–the pores, lines, eyebrows, and other elements that give our face definition–are considered high frequency information.